iennae/ed-training/slides/preso.md

 ---

-### Crazy Chat from Alan Cyment
+### Careless Conversations (inspired by Alan Cyment)

 * Pair up
 * Select one person to go first.
 * For one minute, speaker talks about something passionate about.
 Listener stays seated, quiet, and acts disinterested.
 * Switch roles and repeat.
 * Repeat until both people have done this twice.

 Time: 5 minutes